Skip to content

 Background

-Angus Bean became Chief Executive Officer of DroneShield (ASX: DRO) on 8 April 2026 following the simultaneous departure of founding CEO Oleg Vornik and Chairman Peter James, both of whom left on the same day — a coincidence that sent the stock down 20%.
+Angus Bean became Chief Executive Officer of DroneShield (ASX: DRO) on 8 April 2026 following the simultaneous departure of founding CEO Oleg Vornik and Chairman Peter James — a joint exit that sent the stock down 20%.
 Bean had served as DroneShield's Chief Product Officer since 2016, making him the longest-serving senior executive aside from Vornik himself and one of the principal architects of the product portfolio that drove the company's 276% revenue growth in FY2025.